ShruthiSiva/EC601/README.md

 python face_makeover.py

 No additional arguments are needed.
 Upon detection of a face, an image of Nicolas Cage will be overlayed onto that face.

+## awesome_face.py Command Line Format:
+python awesome_face.py

+No additional arguments are needed.
+Upon detection of a face, that face will be outlined in a cool-looking color.